 Building Trade Ties with South Korea’s Emerging Female Leaders

-The program will focus on developing skills and competencies for trade negotiations and working in the trade field more broadly, deepening understanding of trade negotiations and the formation of trade policy, and providing mentorship and guidance for women empowerment in the workplace.
-Sessions will cover a range of relevant topics, including:
+The program focuses on developing skills and competencies for trade negotiations and working in the trade field more broadly.
+It seeks to deepen understanding of trade negotiations and trade policy making, and provides mentorship and guidance for women’s empowerment in the workplace.
+Sessions cover a range of relevant topics, including:

 - Understanding the trade negotiating process